Coda

 Key Features

-• Extensible architecture designed for plugins/enterprise add-ons and scaling
+• Extensible architecture with support for frontend and backend plugins

 Use Cases